HongboQiao/Orc_Band/README.md

 Keras is a high-level neural networks API, you can find the infomation [here](https://keras.io/).
 Since the introduction on their website is very straight forward, we don't write it here.

 ## Github Organization
-Our main work can be divided for 3 parts: PreML(Mchine Learning) (Data Mining and Cleaning), ML_Model(Machine Learning Models), test(All test file).
-For each directory, we seperate the file into code(".py") and notebook(".ipynb", as a usecase for the ".py" file).
+Our main work can be divided for 3 parts: datamining(Data Mining and Cleaning), ml_model(Machine Learning Models), tests(All test file).
+For each directory, we seperate the files into code(".py") and notebook(".ipynb", which is a usecase for the ".py" file).
 ```
 Orc_Band/
     orcband/